LukasHedegaard/ride/README.md

 - __Command-line interface__
 - __...__

-This project is an audacious attempt at disposing of the remaining boiletplate by providing good battle-tested defaults with minimal coding.
+This project is an audacious attempt at disposing of the remaining boilerplate by providing good battle-tested defaults with minimal coding.

 Everything you find here is highly opinionated and was first and foremost an attempt at generalising personal research boiler-plate.
 On the other hand, it might be just right, and if not, it's highly extendable and forkable.